-3 Plutarch, An seni sit gerenda
+3 Plutarch, An seni sit gerenda respublica, c.
+1.

-appropriate to the constitution (Pol.
-7 (5), 9, 1310 a 12 sqq.); and if it failed in this, we need not wonder that it failed. except in one or two places, to train them systematically to virtue (Eth.
+1 The peculiarity of the Lacedaemonian lawgiver lay in this, that he sought to regulate the rearing and habits of his citizens (Eth.
 Nic.
 10. 10.
+1180a 24 sqq.), not in his seeking to produce virtue.
+His aim was the same as that of appropriate to the constitution (Pol.
+7 (5).
+9. 1310 a 12 sqq.); and if it failed in this, we need not wonder that it failed, except in one or two places, to train them systematically to virtue (Eth.
+Nic.
+10. 10.
 1180 a 24 sqq.).
 Its laws were a chaos, directed to no special aim, or, if to any, to success in war (Pol.
 4 (7).
 2. 1324 b 5): its guidance of religion was imperfect, its chastisement of heresy fitful: it allowed education to fall into the hands of men who travelled from State to State, detached from State-allegiance, or who sought inspiration from sources other than the laws and traditions of the State 1.
 Its authority was still further impaired, or even made harmful, by falling into the hands first of one faction, and then of another (3.
 3. 1276 a 8 sqq.).
-Yet those who questioned it were probably the few, rather than the many; and even Isocrates (de Antid. §§ 29.5-6) could claim that culture at Athens was virtually the product of the State.
+Yet those who questioned it were probably the few, rather than the many; and even Isocrates (de Antid. §§ 295-6) could claim that culture at Athens was virtually the product of the State.
 It was easy to forget how much in the Athenian character, for instance, was due to other than indigenous influences; how the philosophy of Athens, its metres and its music, its rhetoric and its triremes, and, above all, its Homer, came to it from outside.
 The springs that fed the moral and intellectual life of an Athenian were gathered from a wider area than that of the Athenian State.

 It was on this foundation of common sentiment that the philosophers built up their conception of the office of the State.
-Plato, indeed, was not unaware that the State could not afford to rely exclusively on its own spiritual resources (Laws 950 A sq.: 951 A sqq.), though he subjects communications with other States to strict regulation: and if Aristotle speaks more emphatically of the self-completeness of the single State (c. g.
+Plato, indeed, was not unaware that the State could not afford to rely exclusively on its own spiritual resources (Laws 950 A sq.: 951 A sqq.), though he subjects communications with other States to strict regulation: and if Aristotle speaks more emphatically of the self-completeness of the single State (e. g.
 Pol.
 4 (7).
 3. 1325 b 23 sq.), he can hardly have intended to go beyond Plato in this matter.
 Still both seem inclined to recur to the long-past time, if indeed there ever was such a time, when each Hellenic real legislator of the State (Laws 709 A).